 Please note, and this is paramount, that your settlement states it is for property damage only.
 Always avoid signing documentation indicating general release as this could void your car insurance company of having to pay for additional claims like those related to a bodily injury.

 If you have been in an auto accident and you or a loved one was hurt the insurance company isn’t providing you the settlement you deserve, call the Maloney Law Group.
 Our team of attorneys have more than 30 years of combined experience dealing with personal injury claims and can help.
-Call to get your free consultation.
+Call to get your consultation.